Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: Experiments

 \paragraph{\textit{Miniworld}.}

-Figure~\ref{fig_miniworld} demonstrates that our SAD approach outperforms the three state-of-the-art baselines in the \textit{Miniworld} under uniform random policy, by achieving a higher return.
-More specifically, SAD surpasses the best baseline, DIT, by $122.1\%$ in the offline evaluation and $21.7\%$ in the online evaluation (refer to the fifth row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online}).
+Figure~\ref{fig_miniworld} demonstrates that our SAD approach outperforms the three SOTA baselines in the \textit{Miniworld} under uniform random policy, by achieving a higher return.
+More specifically, SAD surpasses the best baseline, DIT, by $122.1\%$ in the offline evaluation and $21.7\%$ in the online evaluation (refer to the fifth row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online} in Appendix~\ref{appendix_experiment_detail_addition_result}).

-Tables~\ref{tab_compare_offline} and \ref{tab_compare_online} also indicate that SAD significantly outperforms all baselines on average across the five ICRL benchmark environments.
-In the offline evaluation, SAD exceeds the best baseline DIT by $180.86\%$ on average, the second-best DPT by $1941.22\%$, and the third-best AD by $1982.42\%$.
-In the online evaluation, SAD surpasses DIT by $172.8\%$, DPT by $3190.9\%$, and AD by $3305.88\%$ on average.
+Tables~\ref{tab_compare_offline} and \ref{tab_compare_online} also imply that SAD significantly outperforms all baselines on average across the five ICRL benchmark environments.
+In the offline evaluation, SAD exceeds the best baseline DIT by $236.3\%$ on average, the second-best DPT by $2015.9\%$, and the third-best AD by $2075.2\%$.
+In the online evaluation, SAD surpasses DIT by $135.2\%$, DPT by $3093.8\%$, and AD by $3208.8\%$ on average.
+In addition to comparing SAD with the three SOTA ICRL algorithms under the uniform random policy, we also include the empirical performance of the DPT with optimal action labels (DPT$^*$) as the oracle upper bound of SAD.
+We observe that SAD demonstrates performance comparable to DPT$^*$ in tasks such as \textit{Gaussian Bandits}, \textit{Bernoulli Bandits}, \textit{DarkRoom}, and \textit{DarkRoom-Large}.
+Although \textit{Miniworld} introduces challenges due to its pixel-based inputs and complex environments, SAD under the random policy still achieves approximately $50\%$ of the performance of DPT$^*$.
+Overall, SAD is within $18.6\%$ of the performance of DPT$^*$ in the offline evaluation across five ICRL tasks, and within $12.3\%$ in the online evaluation (see details in Tables~\ref{tab_compare_offline} and \ref{tab_compare_online}).